pivotal/docs-tap/application-accelerator/creating-accelerators/transforms/open-rewrite-recipe.hbs.md

 **Recipe** to a set of files and gather the results.

 Currently, only [Java-related recipes](https://docs.openrewrite.org/recipes/java) are supported.
-The engine leverages version `7.21.3` of Open Rewrite and parses Java files using the grammar for Java 11.
+The engine leverages v7.24.0 of Open Rewrite and parses Java files using the grammar for Java 11.

 ## <a id="syntax-ref"></a>Syntax reference